 Applying a Rubric in the Grade Center

-Access the Grade Center.
-Find the column you would like to associate your Rubric with.
-Click the action button at the top of the column and from the contextual menu that appears, select View and Add Rubrics.
-A pop-up will open.
+- Find the column you would like to associate your rubric with.
+Click the action button at the top of the column and from the contextual menu that appears, select "Edit Column Information."

 - Click Submit.

 The steps to using a rubric for grading are somewhat different, depending on whether you're grading a test, assignment, blog, journal, wiki, or manual column.
 In each of these interfaces, if you have associated a rubric with the instance you're grading, you will see a button to access it.
 You can grade according to the criteria you've set in the rubric, and it will calculate the student's overall grade for the activity.